jessicagonzaleznieto/MySQL_Course/README.md

 # MySQL_Course

 # Content
-All about MySQL Course for Data Analytics and Business Intelligence.
+All about MySQL Course for Data Analytics and Business Intelligence. (and some git)

 # Why learn SQL?
 Well, mainly two reasons.